ccUnity3d/Brainztorm-docs/manual/users/introduction.rst

 .. image:: images/profanity-category.png

-To add a word to the profanity filter should enter "Profanity Filters" which allows the feeding of those words in a specific group.
+To add a filter to the profanity filter should enter "Profanity Filters" which allows the filling of those words in a specific group.

 .. image:: images/profanity-filters.png